Acsigen/sysadmin-playground/Automation/terraform.md

     ```

 **By default these commands will apply all the ```.tf``` files in that folder and for each resource in those files.**

+There are three other ways to pass the credentials to terraform:

+1. First method is using *AWS CLI*.
+Remove the `access_key` and `secret_key` from the terraform file and run `aws configure` where you will be prompted to insert your keys.
+Then, when you apply the terraform configurations, it will use the credentials from the CLI automatically.
+2. Use environment variables: `export AWS_ACCESS_KEY_ID=<key>` and `export AWS_SECRET_KEY_ID-<key>` (on Windows is `setx`).
+3. Use a vault provider

 ## Modify EC2 resources